Introduction

 My horse moved into my smoking lounge.
 He was a shy, retiring sort of fellow and I don't think he really wanted to join me.
 Somebody tied him there.
 But we got used to each other.
 I think.
 I certainly got used to him.
 More pics over at one of the 'phone' links, maybe I'll pull 'em in here.
 But now I'm rambling on my horse.
 And in so doing perhaps I'll dredge up a little bit of what it was to be the San Kampang farang squatter.
 Sneaking out of the kindergarten to smoke.
 Or evil of evils, not sneaking out on Sundays.
 Everything collapses, everything is born anew.
 I try not to let extinction bother me, that's natural too.
 But my horse and I, we shared some times.

 When my marriage collapsed to the point I had to get out from under it or risk injury I moved into the kindergarten.
 After I was fired I became a bit of a nuisance.
-I suppose I still am, my library remains there.
-Perhaps soon to be lost.
+I remained so, as my library remained there.
+Now lost.
+In addition to a rather valuable watch collection.
 What loss has meant to my fortunate self so far is start over.
 But I will not have a horse again.
 Not that one at any rate.

 Except that I did.
 O you can't go home again.
 But you can squat in a kindergarten when they've stolen your watches.
 Steve put me up in Randy's while I executed a visa run to Thailand.
 So I killed his fish.
 Randy's, not Steve's.
 And not intentionally.
 In fact I was rather heartbroken.
 Not as heartbroken as from not seeing P, but that's just life.
 I saw my horse on my return to SK.
 He had a girlfriend.
 Or am I just wallowing in self-pity while I oscillate the time-stream?
 I think there were three, actually.
 But one was my old companion, I'm fairly certain.
 Regardless, the next chapter is now temporally bracketed by this.